-A question that comes up a lot with regard to furnishing houses in multiple occupation for professional tenants is whether or not to include a TV.
-We feel that providing a TV for the lounge is necessary if only to encourage your tenants to mingle.
-Providing TVs in the bedrooms is expensive and typically unnecessary as most tenants will have their own and if not then they’ll have laptops or tablets they can use.
+A question that comes up a lot with regard to furnishing HMOs for professional tenants is whether or not to include a TV.
+We feel that providing a TV for the lounge is necessary if only to encourage your tenants to mingle but it’s not necessary to provide them with the bedrooms.

 [0.17] TVs in houses in multiple occupation